Lean Validation Cheat Sheet

 Innovation Process Visual with Icons

 Lean validation exists to minimize risk and maximize learning while developing products & services.
-The process by (1) makes assumptions explicit and (2) investments the minimum necessary to validate each assumption.
+The process (1) makes assumptions explicit and (2) invests the minimum necessary to test each assumption.

 Traditionally, a startup or established company invests lots of time & money perfecting a product before putting it on the market.
 If the product isn’t successful, they have no idea which of their core assumptions wasn’t true.